zzvllvzz/binaryWatch/README.md

 - **Input:** 3x tactile buttons
 - **PCB:** 4-layer, 42x42mm, designed in EasyEDA, manufactured as PCBA by JLCPCB

+## Repository Structure

+- `software/` — firmware source code and programming instructions
+- `hardware/` — schematics (fixed revision)

 ### Known Hardware Issue

 **Fixed:**
 The D+ and D- lines between the micro-USB connector and the ATmega32U4 were swapped on the PCB.
-As a result, the board could no be recognized as a USB device.
+As a result, the board could not be recognized as a USB device.
 All firmware was flashed via the SPI header using Arduino UNO as an external ISP programmer.

 SPI header **H1** is hanging over the bottom watch strap hole.
 Even though it is a THT